AP 199: Whistleblower Protection

 4. Day-to-day workplace issues that fall short of “wrongdoings” are to be dealt with using existing Division policies and/or procedures.

 5. An employee will not be subject to actions or threats of dismissal, layoff, suspension, demotion, transfer, discontinuation or elimination of a job, change of job location, reduction in wages, change in hours of work, or reprimand, or any other measure that adversely affects the employee’s employment or working conditions who, in good faith:

 5.1.
 Seeks advice about making a disclosure;

 6. An employee may make a written complaint directly to the Public Interest Commissioner.

 6.1.
 Such a written complaint must, according to the Act, be made on the “Complaint of Reprisal Form.”

 7. Reasonable human resource management decisions made in good faith do not constitute a reprisal.

-8. Disclosures of wrongdoing shall be made to the Deputy Superintendent, (the Designated Officer) in writing or by direct disclosure to the Public Interest Commissioner.
+8. Disclosures of wrongdoing shall be made to the Designated Officer, in writing, or by direct disclosure to the Public Interest Commissioner.

-9. In the event that disclosure to the Deputy Superintendent is not appropriate due to conflict of interest with respect to the nature of the disclosure or the person involved, disclosure may be made to the Superintendent (the Chief Officer).
+9. In the event that disclosure to the Designated Officer is not appropriate due to conflict of interest with respect to the nature of the disclosure or the person involved, disclosure may be made to the Superintendent (the Chief Officer).

 10. Disclosures of matters dealing with “imminent risk” (matters that require immediate attention as they pose significant risk to public health or safety, or a danger to the environment) shall be made directly to the Public Interest Commissioner, who will then communicate with the appropriate authorities.
-The employee must also disclose the wrongdoing to the Deputy Superintendent as soon as practicable thereafter.
+The employee must also disclose the wrongdoing to the Designated Officer as soon as practicable thereafter.

 11. An employee considering making a disclosure may seek advice from the Designated Officer, Chief Officer or the Public Interest Commissioner.